 As avian influenza virus or “bird flu” outbreaks in birds and mammals are continuing during the summer months in Europe, causing deaths in sea-breeding bird colonies, including gulls, a wider exposure of the human population to sick or dead birds and mammals is expected to occur.

 The spread of bird flu viruses to humans is rare.
 However, occasional human infections with bird flu cannot be ruled out.
 To date, no human-to-human spread of the bird flu virus has been reported to date.

 The European Centre for Disease Prevention and Control’s (ECDC) assessment of the risk of bird flu to the human population is considered low and the risk of infection for those occupationally or otherwise exposed to birds or mammals (wild or domesticated) infected with avian influenza is considered low-to-moderate.
 People at risk are mainly those in direct contact/handling diseased birds or poultry, or their carcasses (e.g. farmers, veterinarians and labourers involved in the culling and rendering), as well as those exposed to contaminated environments.

-The HSE is advising people not to pick up or touch dead or sick wild birds, and to also keep pets away from them.
-People should also avoid contact with surfaces contaminated with bird faeces and should not handle bird feathers they find in the wild.
+The HSE is advising people not to pick up or touch dead or sick wild birds, and to also keep domestic pets away from them.
+People should avoid contact with surfaces contaminated with bird faeces and should not handle bird feathers they find in the wild.
 It is always best practice in general, to regularly wash hands with soap and water or to clean your hands with alcohol-based hand gel when out in the wild.